 When determining the size of the trailer there are several factors to keep in mind.
 The larger your tiny house the more weight you must contend with.
 Weight is only a concern if the home is moved, even if it is only moved once this is still a factor.
 Jamaica Cottage Shop offers many sizes most commonly stocking 8×16’, 20’ and 24’ lengths.
 Read on as these key factors should be understood before anyone undertakes a small home building project on a trailer.

-Weight is the main concern when building on a trailer.
+Weight is the main concern when building a tiny house on wheels.
 A trailer registered in the United States under 10,000 lbs. can be towed by a common ½ ton truck by anyone with a valid driver’s license.
 If the overall gross vehicle weight of the trailer is registered at 10,000 pounds or higher certain criteria should be considered.
 Confirm with your local state, but basically over 10K the trailer can only be moved with a driver that holds a CDL or commercial driver’s license.
 This is a grey area in laws in many forms, however if there is ever a problem that enables scrutiny the fault most likely will come down to the improper licensing.
 It is always strongly recommended to keep any THOW under 10,000 lbs. or plan to have it professionally moved.

 The overall weight of the build should never exceed the gross vehicle weight of the trailer, understanding trailer axles is the start.
 Often a 3,500 lbs. dual axle trailer is common, which the manufacture will rate at roughly 7,000 lbs. gross.
 This means you take the weight of the trailer before beginning to build and subtract from the gross.
 The home cannot weigh more than this number.
 Take the empty trailer to a scale before and after a build to confirm.
 The trailer ratings come from several factors if not adhered to will fail with fatigue.
 The steel frame, brakes, axles and tires must all match the overall rating for the weight of the build.
 Anyone of these could fail at the most inopportune times.